kintrix007/play-next/features.md

 # Play Next
-### A command line utility for manging your series progress
+### A command line utility for managing your series progress

 ---

-### Command Line Arguements
+### Command Line Arguments

-The command line arguements are separated my whitespaces.
+The command line arguments are separated my whitespaces.

 - A string of letters prefixed with two dashes (e.g `--version`)
-- Single letter arguements prefixed with a single dash (e.g `-V`)
+- Single letter arguments prefixed with a single dash (e.g `-V`)
-- Stacking single letter arguements (e.g `-fs`) \
+- Stacking single letter arguments (e.g `-fs`) \
   is interpreted the same as typing `-f -s`
-- Marking the end of command line arguements explicitly with two dashes. (e.g `--`)
+- Marking the end of command line arguments explicitly with two dashes. (e.g `--`) \
+  Might be added later

 ### Features